What is Local Housing Allowance?

 How do I apply?

-You need to fill in a benefits claim form, you can download one from the downloads section.
+You need to fill in a benefits claim form.
+You can download one from the useful forms for claiming benefits related page.
 You can also pick a form up at any of our one stop centres - To find your nearest one stop centre go to the ‘Where I Live’ section and enter your postcode.

 How much is the Local Housing Allowance?